-MCL Maximum Contaminant

-Level: The highest level of a contaminant that is allowed in drinking water.
+MCL Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

-MCLG Maximum Contaminant Level Goal: The level of a contaminant in a margin of safety.

-The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for there is no known or expected risk to health.
+MCLG Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety.
+MRDL Maximum Residual Disinfectant Level: The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
+MRDLG Maximum Residual Disinfectant Level Goal: The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contamination.